ibm-cloud-docs/power-iaas/creating-ssh-key.md

 ## Setting the scope of an SSH key in a {{site.data.keyword.powerSys_notm}} workspace
 {: #scope-ssh}

-In a {{site.data.keyword.powerSys_notm}} workspace, when you create the SSH key, you can set the scope of an SSH key as `Workspace` or `Account`.
-When you set the scope of an SSH key, the visibility of the SSH key is restricted to a workspace or an account.
+n a {{site.data.keyword.powerSys_notm}} workspace, when you create the SSH key, you can set the scope of an SSH key as `Workspace` or `Account`.
+When you set the scope of an SSH key as `Workspace`, the SSH key is available only in the workspace where it is created and not available in other workspaces.
+When you set the scope of an SSH key as `Account`, the SSH key is available in all the workspaces under the account.
+However, you can delete the SSH key only from the workspace in which it is created.
 Therefore, the security and privacy of the SSH key is improved.
 {: shortdesc}

 Complete the following steps to create and set the scope of an SSH key: